jtran071/webscraping/tutorial.md

 ### HTML and Grep

 After downloading hundreds to thousands of files we will need to get rid of all the clutter in the files we don’t want.
+In our case, we just want anything that have to do with chicken recipes so we only want information on the name of the recipes, the ingredients needed, and the direction on how to make it.
-Most of the files we have downloaded are in HTML, HyperText Markup Language, which is used to create web pages.
+Most of the files we have downloaded are in HTML (HyperText Markup Language) which is used to create web pages.
 HTML consists of tags enclosed in angle brackets like `<html>` and usually come in pairs such as `<h1>` and `</h1>` with content enclosed in the tags.
-We can use this to our advantage when using `grep`.
+We can use this to our advantage when using [grep] (http://linux.die.net/man/1/grep).
 To do this, we will need to figure out which tags are associated with which part of the web page and the data the tags enclose.

 ![my image](https://raw.githubusercontent.com/ktang012/hw4/master/pictures/yummy1.gif)